shalashify/pywavchopper/README.md

 # pywavchopper
 Chops large wav files into chunks based on loudness level drops (silence gets cut out).
+Performs good on large files.
 Might be useful for chopping band rehearsal into songs or interviews into chunks.

 # Functions